yuckiymouse/behavioral_cloning/write_up.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar introduced in this paper (https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) by Nvidia.
+I thought this model might be appropriate because this model was developped especially for self-driving car and which doesn't need to detect lines etc. Those conditions are the same as in this project.
+We don't need to detect lines this time.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+With this model, it was very low loss such as 0.00  from the first epoch.
+Validation loss was also lower but it didn't keep decreasing so I set the number of epochs as 2.
+This avoids overfitting.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track and it couldn't come back to the load.
+So to improve the driving behavior in these cases, I collected the data

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.